How to create a savings plan

 50% goes to needs.
 This is the non-negotiable stuff, including rent or mortgage payments, groceries, and monthly health insurance premiums.
 This one tends to be the toughest one for younger people; recent studies have shown that millennials devoted a full 45% of their income to rent before turning 30.
 So understand that these are just guidelines meant to help you, not turn you into a blubbering ball of anxieties.
 Just do your best.

 30% goes to wants.
-This here is the fun percentage, the one who shops for clothes, holidays in sunny climates, dinners out, may even drink one-too-many on a Friday.
+This here is the fun percentage, the one who shops for clothes, vacations in sunny climes, dines out, may even drink one-too-many on a Friday.
 All non-necessary expenditures fall under this umbrella.

 20% goes to savings.
 Though this percentage may be listed last, don’t forget what you learned above: “Pay yourself first.”
 So even before paying rent, you should first concentrate on using this 20% to eliminate your credit card debt, building an emergency fund, and putting as much as possible into your tax-advantaged retirement accounts.